 The photo took a lot of editing, but even after trying “sequels” to this photo, the original remained my favorite.
 That is, until I took the shot at the bottom of this post…

 The big reason why I say this helped establish me is because it was my first photo that made the Front Page of Explore.
-This was a really big deal for me personally, and I scored a ton of new followers as a result.
-At the time, it was by far my post popular photo.

 Not being totally satisfied with the Food & Wine Festival display in the first photo, I got close to the non-seasonal flower bed for my second try.
 Even though I like this perspective better, I prefer the original.